Lotfullah21/api/rest_api/documents/serialization/SERIALIZERS.md

 # Serializers

-serializers convert django models or objects into more readable format like `JSON`, `XML` or more readable format.
+serializers convert django models or objects into more readable format like `JSON`, `XML`.

 when we pull data from database, we cannot present them to the clients in their original format, serializers are used to convert the data from a model to a more readable format.